ericsizemore/phpunit-coverage-check/README.md

 $ php vendor/bin/phpunit --coverage-clover clover.xml
 ```

-It's also possible to add the coverage report generation to your PHPUnit configuration file (`phpunit.xml.dist` for example).
-You would add to following lines to the xml file inside the `<coverage>` tag:
+You can also add the coverage report generation to your PHPUnit configuration file (`phpunit.xml.dist` for example).
+You would need to add the following lines inside the `<coverage>` tag:

 ```xml
     <report>